lucianopereira86/quasar-cordova-hellojs/README.md

 # Quasar-Cordova-Hellojs

-Android app developed with Quasar + Cordova + HelloJS that allows social network authentication to be used as login and registration in a offline simulation.
+Hybrid app developed with Quasar + Cordova + HelloJS that allows social network authentication to be used as login and registration in a offline simulation.

 ## Technologies: